gesundkrank/jQuery.xml/README.md

 http://jquery.org/license

 ## About
 jQuery XML is a plugin to dynamically import html content from xml files.
 It helps you importing your templates from external xml files.
-It`s very fast and crossbrowser compatible.
+It`s very fast, simple and crossbrowser compatible.

 ##Recent Changes
 ###v0.2